pavelvasev/38parrots/README.md

 38parrots adds 3d artifacts to CinemaScience, allowing to create various 3d scenes dependent from parameters.

 In short, you describe scene in a special folder (e.g. cinema database).
-This folder should contain at least 1 fi le named `data.csv` which describes a scene.
+This folder should contain at least 1 file named `data.csv` which describes a scene.

 Let's look at example scene file ([examples/0-points-fly.cdb/data.csv](examples/0-points-fly.cdb/data.csv)):
 ```